ElStabilini/firsttest_qrc/README.md

 # qrctest
-Repository with material for testing the qrc setup
+Repository with material for testing the qrc SLURM setup